AstuteLynch/AstuteLynch/README.md

 ## Hi there 👋

 I'm Lynch, a college student with experience in different fields of Computer Science.
-I design and build what ever comes into my mind.
+I design and build whatever comes to my mind.
-Curiosity is the greatest gift i have, which helps me get intrigued by whatever projects comes at me.
+Curiosity is the greatest gift I have, which helps me get intrigued by whatever projects come my way.

 ## My main languages are: Java, Python, C#, C++
-Web Development Tech & Tools: Html, Css, Tailwind, Php Database Tech & Tools: MySql, PhpAdmin.
+Web Development Tech & Tools: HTML, CSS, Tailwind, PHP Database Tech & Tools: MySQL, phpMyAdmin.

 🔭 I’m currently working on a student profiler for CVSU